 Going outside the home every day has always been important to me, even if just for a short stroller walk or to get the mail.
 Being cooped up inside the whole day drives me nuts!
 Seeing the world function as it always does makes me realize my problems are small and not as important as I might think they are.
 Life goes on, and we are very resilient as women.
 I would do anything to make sure I had a positive mentality, no matter how “hard” I thought life was at the time.

 So, I’m not sure if that’s what you expected for a post on losing baby weight, but that’s just me being real.
 My weight loss was a lot bigger than a diet or workout routine.
 I can’t stick to strict diets or workouts for the life of me.
+But I just want to make it clear that what doesn’t work for me, doesn’t mean that it won’t for you.
+Everybody’s bodies work in different ways.
+My friend did something completely different by having a look at these hcg injections for sale to help her get her old “post-baby” body back, and it worked a treat for her.
+But that’s just not for me.
 It was a mental and emotional journey of getting used to becoming a mother, which took time.
 Much love to you all! xo